-San Francisco’s Ridiculous Renaming Spree
+The Five-Second Cancellation of Abraham Lincoln

 Mythical entities also fell under the fatal gaze of the Purity Police.
 El Dorado Elementary, named after a fantastical kingdom whose fame circulated among Spanish explorers in the early 16th century and whose Goldfinger-like ruler was allegedly ceremonially covered by his subjects with gold dust, also made the list.
-Citing the death of native peoples that resulted from the Gold Rush, the San Francisco Chronicle reported that a committee member said, “I don’t think the concept of greed and lust for gold is a concept we want our children to be given”—an idealistic, if possibly futile, position in a city whose median income exceeds $100,000.
+Citing the death of native peoples that resulted from the Gold Rush, the San Francisco Chronicle reported that a committee member said, “I don’t think the concept of greed and lust for gold is a concept we want our children to be given”—an idealistic, if possibly futile, position in a city whose median household income exceeds $100,000.

 The possibility that judging past figures by the standards of the present is both untenable and ethically suspect did not, apparently, occur to the committee.
 Nor did the committee decide that the towering achievements of Lincoln or Washington or Jefferson might just outweigh their shortcomings.
 It defended its crusade as part of America’s racial reckoning.
 As the committee chair, the first-grade teacher Jeremiah Jeffries, said, “This is important work.
 We’re in the middle of a reckoning as a country and a nation.
 We need to do our part.”